 Most Affordable Neighborhoods in Newport News, VA

-Some of the cheapest neighborhoods in Newport News are South Morrison, Briarfield, and Boulevard.
+Some of the cheapest neighborhoods in Newport News are Briarfield, East Hilton, and Charter Oak.
 These neighborhoods offer some of the lowest rent prices in Newport News, making them ideal for renters on a budget.
-As of April 27, 2025, the average rent in Newport News is $1,221, which is 3.2% higher than last year.
+As of August 5, 2025, the average rent in Newport News is $1,241, which is 3% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent